 Maybe it was a kind word or a warm smile that brought comfort to you or your loved one.
 It could have been a happy event, a life saving procedure or simply a visit from a volunteer during your stay at Valley Regional Hospital.

-You or your family can say a special “thank you” by making a donation to the Valley Regional Hospital Foundation in honour of the staff member, physician, team or volunteer you wish to recognize.
+You or your family can say a special “thank you” by making a donation to our Grateful Patient & Family Program in honour of the staff member, physician, team or volunteer you wish to recognize.
 When the gift is received, the Foundation will acknowledge the person (or persons) with a specially designed pin they will wear proudly.

 “RNs in the Oncology Department made all the difference when I arrived for my first treatment.
 Their proficient skills and reassuring care gave us great encouragement, for which Lester and I are truly grateful”

 My Experience With a Health Crisis ~ by Robin Hennigar